 - 19. Section 3-010.7 and 3-020.1 of the City Subdivision Regulations require subdividers to provide safe, efficient, and convenient transportation corridors for motorists, pedestrians, bicyclists and bus riders.
 Section 3-020.4.E requires subdivision circulation systems to provide for various modes of transportation such as automobiles, pedestrians, bicycles, buses, and emergency vehicles.
 The City of Missoula Annexation Policy states that where appropriate, proposed annexation areas should be conditions to join the Missoula Urban Transportation District. - 20.
 The property is not currently within the Missoula Urban Transportation District, which is necessary to provide for future transit service.
-A recommended condition of approval is the subdivider be required to petition into the district prior to final plat approval of the first phase.
-Missoula Urban Transportation District Parcel Viewer online map
+A condition of approval is the subdivider is required to petition into the district prior to final plat approval of the first phase.